Aegir in 2025, Drupal 7 EOL, Drupal 10 and Backdrop

 Why another fork?

 Aegir is complex.
 It has a lot of features and the code is difficult to debug.
 In order to support Drupal 10, we initially started by looking at Omega8’s work, but it did not work at the time, and debugging the code was a bit of a challenge.
-BOA also has a ton of features and is even more complex.
+BOA also has a ton of (very neat) features, but is even more complex.
 We decided to go in another direction, which ended up being a quite drastic change to Aegir’s model (no more CMS bootstrapping to run tasks).
 To save time, we decided to focus on the core features of Aegir that we use.

 We provide white-label hosting for 6 other CiviCRM providers (some small, some big), as well as hosting for our our clients.
 We manage over 100 servers and 1300 CiviCRM instances.
 Depending on your background, that might be quite modest or rather big.
 We consider it modest and growing.
 We expect to double the number of CiviCRM instances in two years.